NickDJM/accessible-menu/docs/quick-start.md

 ### Two-level Menu

-You can also generate two-level menus with Accessible Menu by passing in the `submenuItemSelector` option during creation.
+You can also generate two-level menus with Accessible Menu by passing in the `submenuItemsSelector` option during creation.

 ```html
 <nav id="example-menu" aria-label="Example">